How to Determine The Price For Your Business/Service:

 9. Wolfpack Digital ($3.6M/year)

-Georgina Lupu Florian (from Cluj-Napoca, Romania) started Wolfpack Digital over 8 years ago.
+Georgina Lupu Florian (from Cluj-Napoca, Romania) started Wolfpack Digital almost 9 years ago.

 Hi everyone!
 I am Gina and I am the founder and CEO of Wolfpack Digital.
 The name of the company stems from my surname “Lupu”, which means “Wolf” in Romanian.
 We are an award-winning app development agency from Romania with an in-house team of 50 people.
 We design and build web and mobile apps start-to-end for startups and scaleups from around the world, while advising them with their business and product strategy.
 This has given me the opportunity to personally work with more than 40 entrepreneurs so far and to learn more about their business, which is super exciting!